 To take advantage of these deductions, you need to make sure you keep good records.
 The more complete the records, the better your ability to deduct the expenses.
 Talk to your accountant to confirm what you can and cannot deduct.

 Now that we’ve gone over the first type of per diem, let’s discuss per diem employment.

-This is when you have workers that come in on a per-day basis to fill in gaps left by regular workers, say when a regular employee is vacationing or is on medical leave.
+This is when you have part-time workers that come in on a per-day basis to fill in gaps left by regular workers, say when a full-time employee is vacationing or is on medical leave.
 Rather than paying per diem workers hourly, you agree on a per-day rate.

-When calculating your budget and expenses for per diem workers, be sure to keep in mind the following:
+When calculating your budget and expenses for per diem workers, be sure to keep in mind the following information: